mija/yuki.cfg/README.md

-autoexec.cfg is used to "load" the config yuki.cfg contains commands userconfig.cfg contains binds numhelp.cfg contains a keymap over numpad bindings
+autoexec.cfg is used to "load" the config yuki.cfg contains commands userconfig.cfg contains binds keyhelp.cfg contains a keymap over buybinds

 some commands are useless without the binds and viceversa, and some binds need to be changed in both yuki.cfg and userconfig.cfg if you are going to change them.